The propensity for disobedience: Rule-breaking, compliance and social phase transitions: Models and Results

-Tax compliance represents another salient example of the interplay between private incentives and collective regulation.
-In contexts where enforcement is weak, corresponding to $p \approx 0$, and the individual benefit of evasion $B$ is high, tax evasion becomes a rational choice for many agents.
-Even when social disapproval of evasion is strong, i.e., when social sanctions $s$ are relevant, evasion may still spread through reinforcing mechanisms, driving the system abruptly toward a predominantly noncompliant state, in line with the bistable behavior of Model I.

-By contrast, simplifying tax procedures effectively reduces the cost of compliance $C$, while improved monitoring increases the expected institutional cost of evasion $pF$.
-In addition, reputational or institutional incentives associated with honest behavior raise the effective reward $R$ for compliance.
-The combined effect of these mechanisms reshapes the collective incentives, leading to stable intermediate levels of compliance through a continuous transition, as described by Model II.
+Tax evasion provides another example of the interplay between private incentives and collective regulation.
+When enforcement is weak ($p \approx 0$) and the benefit $B$ is high, evasion may spread through reinforcing mechanisms, driving the system toward widespread noncompliance (Model I).
+By contrast, improved monitoring (higher $pF$), reduced compliance costs $C$, and increased reputational incentives $R$ reshape the collective incentives, leading to stable intermediate levels of compliance through a continuous transition, as described by Model II.